Noor Salman case: FBI agent testifies in Pulse shooting trial

 Enriquez testified that Salman told him she didn't do more to stop the massacre because she didn't want her in-laws to hate her.

-Enriquez said he asked Salman to read aloud the written statement, and while doing so, she began crying and said, "I knew."
+Enriquez said he asked Salman to read aloud the written statement and while doing so, she began crying and said, "I knew."

 Salman shook her head during much of Enriquez's testimony and turned around to tell her family that he was lying.